Scene One Entertainment

-Scene One Entertainment, LLC, formerly known as Bow Tie Management, is an American movie theatre chain.
-Based in Schenectady, New York, the company operates seven cinemas in Colorado, New Hampshire, New York, and Virginia under the BTM Cinemas (formerly Bow Tie Cinemas) and Scene One Cinemas banners.
+Scene One Entertainment, LLC, formerly known as Bow Tie Management, is an American movie theater chain.
+Based in Schenectady, New York, the company operates nine theaters, with five theaters in New York and one each in Colorado, New Hampshire, Virginia, and Connecticut, under the BTM Cinemas (formerly Bow Tie Cinemas) and Scene One Cinemas banners.

 The company has been family-owned for four generations.
 The company was established by Benjamin S. Moss (1878–1951) who opened nickelodeon venues, then shifted to Vaudeville venues, before settling on movie theaters.
 It is the oldest surviving movie exhibition company in the United States, having been founded in 1900.

 As of 2013, Bow Tie Cinemas was formerly the eighth-largest movie theater chain in the United States, operating 63 multiplexes across the East Coast.
 Since then, many former Bow Tie Cinemas locations have been sold to AMC or other competitors.
 In 2023, the company re-located to Schenectady, New York, rebranded as Scene One Entertainment, and began to expand into other fields of entertainment by acquiring the Huck Finn's Playland amusement park.